PubInv/unscrew-propeller/README.md

 is simply to measure the force produced as a function of rpm and compare that to, for example, a different design.
 This approach at least allows thrust to be measured against rpm; but rpm by itself cannot be equated to force or work, because the resistanc of an object to being spun varies wildly.

+We need assitance from a mechanical engineer who can design an effective experiment for measuring the propulsive efficiency of the unscrew propeller.